GUIDELINE for Feline bartonellosis

 B. koehlerae subsp. bothieri Bobcat, cheetah Fleas?
 Unknown

 B. vinsonii subsp. berkhoffii Coyote, dog Ticks?
-Humans
+Humans, cat

 B. vinsonii subsp. arupensis Peromyscus leucopus Ticks?
 Fleas?
 Humans